Employers

 • dispute resolution services between the parties to the training contract, or between previous and proposed employers in the case of transfer.

 We aim to help you to have a positive training experience and a successful apprenticeship.
-Below are some of the key points and resources to consider when employing a trainee or apprentice.
+You can find out more about employing apprentices and trainees on our website.

 • Check the probationary period specified on the training contract, as this may differ from other employee arrangements.